GOLFING ETIQUETTE FOR ALL

 TIP - DO NOT REPAIR DIVOTS other than filling hole with loose earth and seed from tee box if provided.

-TIP DO NOT TAKE PRACTICE SWINGS WITHIN THE TEE AREA
+TIP – DO NOT TAKE PRACTICE SWINGS WITHIN THE TEE AREA (2 Club Lengths back from tee markers)

 On the Green -

-TIP when removing ball from hole DO NOT USE YOUR PUTTER TIP before leaving the green QUICKLY TAP DOWN ANY SPIKE MARKS ETC NEAR THE HOLE.
+TIP – when removing ball from hole DO NOT USE YOUR PUTTER BLADE or wrench the flag from the hole.
+TIP – before leaving the green QUICKLY TAP DOWN ANY MARKS ETC NEAR THE HOLE.

 Rules of Golf (where the majority of these notes may be found)